The-OpenROAD-Project/OpenROAD/docs/contrib/GitGuide.md

 If everything looks good, you are ready to make a pull request.
-A pull request is how code from a local repository becomes available to the GitHub community and can be looked at and eventually merged into the main version.
-This pull request and its associated changes will eventually be committed to the main branch and available in the next release.
+A pull request is how code from a local repository becomes available to the GitHub community and can be looked at and eventually merged into the master version.
+This pull request and its associated changes will eventually be committed to the master branch and available in the next release.
 To submit a pull request:

 1. Navigate to your repository on GitHub